barryclark/jekyll-now/_posts/2018/2018-06-24-causality.markdown

 - the presence of insects depends on the plants and the soil (for nesting grounds);
 - the presence of the bird species depend on both the plants and the insects, which provide nesting grounds and food sources.

 How do we know this?
 Expert knowledge!
 We presume that a biologist has kindly provided us with this causal diagram, as it is in principle not possible to derive from the data alone.
 This is because we can, in principle, factorize the distribution $\mathbb{P}(S, P, I, B)$ any way we like and these would all be equivalent from a statistical point of view.
 Causal inference (obtaining the causal diagram from data) is a big topic on its own.
-Here we will mainly be concerned with using the diagram to answer queries.
+Here we will mainly be concerned with *using* the diagram to answer queries.

 ### Association

 Given that I observe a plot with the plant species present, are there likely birds?
-This question corresponds to the standard conditional probability $\mathbb{P}( B=1\mid P=1)$.
-This can be computed as
+This question corresponds to the standard conditional probability that $B=1$ *given* $P=1$.
+This can be stated and computed as

 $$
 \mathbb{P}( B=1\mid P=1) = \frac{\mathbb{P}( B=1 \cap P=1)}{\mathbb{P}(P=1)}\,.
 $$

 The two quantities in the fraction can readily be estimated from the table of data.
-Association is easy.
+Association is easy!

 Now, if you are protesting that this would not be possible for realistic cases with tens, hundreds or thousands of variables - you are right.
 If the number of variables increases we have to combat the curse of dimensionality using more sophisticated parametric methods: logistic regression, support vector machines, random forests and the like.
 Still, the main point remains that we can theoretically answer associated questions purely based on data.